COMP3220/2020S1/assignments/a1/Assignment1.md

 * https://en.wikipedia.org/wiki/Jaccard_index

-### 3. Compute the adjacency matrix
+### 3. Compute the transition matrix

-Implement a function `get_adjacency_matrix` that computes the adjacency matrix of a list of sentences.
-The adjacency matrix is as described in the unit lectures.
-The difference in the lectures is that the adjacency matrix represents a graph of webpages that are connected through their web links.
+Implement a function `get_transition_matrix` that computes the transition matrix of a list of sentences.
+The transition matrix is the same as described in the unit lectures.
+The difference in the lectures is that the transition matrix represents a graph of webpages that are connected through their web links.
 But your implementation will represent a graph of sentences that are connected when their Jaccard similarity is equal or greater than a threshold.
 The input arguments of the function are:

 * "list_sentences": A Python list of strings where each string represents one sentence.
 * "list_of_stems": A list of stems that is used to define what stems will be used by the Jaccard similarity.
 * "threshold": A threshold that will determine whether two sentences are related.
-If the Jaccard similarity between two sentences is equal or larger than the threshold, then the adjacency matrix will show a link between them.
+If the Jaccard similarity between two sentences is equal or larger than the threshold, then the transition matrix will show a link between them.

-When you compute the adjacency matrix it may happen that a sentence is not similar with any other sentence.
+When you compute the transition matrix it may happen that a sentence is not similar with any other sentence.
 It could even happen that the sentence shows a Jaccard similarity of zero with itself!
 This may happen if none of the stems of the sentence appears in the list of stems.
 This is a case of a "dangling" page in the original PageRank algorithm.
-When that happens, all of the elements in the column of the adjacency matrix that represents the sentence will have the same value: 1/number_of_sentences.
+When that happens, all of the elements in the column of the transition matrix that represents the sentence must the same value: 1/number_of_sentences.
 This means that a random surfer that visits a dangling page will randomly visit any page in the next step.

 ### 4. Compute PageRank